 Otoplasty, more casually known as ear pinning, is usually done after ears reach their full size, which normally occurs by the age of five.
 The procedure is straightforward.
 To pin ears, a piece of cartilage is removed, allowing the outer section, known as the pinna, to lie flat against the head.
 Other options include trimming down the pinna so ears are less prominent, or augmenting small ears and fine-tuning their structure.
 The necessary incisions are placed behind the ear, so when healing takes place the procedure is virtually invisible.
 After ear procedures, patients are typically able to return to school or work within a week or two.
 For the first few months swimming should be avoided as well as any contact sport.

 Dr. Jazayeri is one of Southern California’s most respected board-certified plastic surgeons.
 His decades of experience and his team of caring medical professionals are here to help patients obtain the best possible outcomes.
-For more information about Dr. Jazayeri and his services, contact his offices in Newport Beach or Santa Ana at the phone number above or reach out electronically through our contact page.
+For more information about Dr. Jazayeri and his services, contact his office in Santa Ana at the phone number above or reach out electronically through our contact page.